 - Eliminate extra services: If your payment processor includes additional services, features, or tools, make sure you’re not paying for them—especially if you don’t use them.

 All credit card payments come with an interchange fee charged by card networks (Visa, Mastercard, etc.), so there is no way to process credit card payments for free.
-However, there are a number of ways to limit the cost of your transactions with the right payment services provider.
+However, you can opt to pass on most of the cost to your customers via adding a surcharge or offering a cash discount program.
+Alternatively, you can limit the cost of your transactions with the right payment services provider.

 Bottom Line

 Although there’s no way to accept credit card payments online for free, it’s possible to find an affordable solution.
-Minimize costs and streamline the entire process by choosing an all-in-one solution that will host your website and offer competitive payment processing.
+Minimize costs and streamline the entire process by choosing an all-in-one payment processor that will host your website and offer competitive payment processing.

 Square is one of the most affordable and easiest-to-use solutions that offers everything you need to accept payments online, including a free payment processing account and a free website.
 Plus, you can add extra features as you grow and use its marketing solutions to help scale your business.
 Visit Square to create your free account.